LaKabane/libtuntap/doc/api.md

 This function will read one packet from the interface descibed by `dev` and will store it in the buffer `buf` of size `buf_len`.
 This value can be retrieved with a call to `tuntap_get_readable()`.

+_Return value_:

+`tuntap_read` returns the number of byte read on success and -1 on error.

 tuntap_write
 ------------